coolsnady/hcexplorer/README.md

 * In case of irrecoverable errors, such as detected schema changes without an upgrade path, the tables and their indexes may be dropped with `rebuilddb2 -D`.

-Note that hxdata requires that [dcrd](https://docs.decred.org/getting-started/user-guides/dcrd-setup/) is running with optional indexes enabled.
-By default these indexes are not turned on when dcrd is installed.
+Note that hxdata requires that [hxd](https://docs.decred.org/getting-started/user-guides/hxd-setup/) is running with optional indexes enabled.
+By default these indexes are not turned on when hxd is installed.

-In dcrd.conf set:
+In hxd.conf set:
 ```
 txindex=1
 addrindex=1